sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

       * ...

    These requirements could be provided as an input to a service-create utility, that will create the required  .service, bash scripts and entries in FEATURE table.
-   NOTE: The tools that wipe off & re-create CONFIG-DB, would need to persist this FEATURE table into a transient cache and restore upon re-populating DB.
-A sample could be `sudo config load_minigraph`.

  ## Proposal - 3:
-   *  The kubernetes master manages manifests.
+   *  The kubernetes master requires manifests that describes deployment.
 With a distributed system of multiple masters sharing the same set of manifests, there is likely a single input source for the manifests.
 The same source could be extended to provide service-file-packages too.
       *  A possible input source is a git repo, cloned locally in each master.
       *  A periodic pull & monitor can identify new/update/delete of manifests, which can be applied transparently.
    *  A single metadata file could be available in the same source that explains all the service packages and optionally additional filters to select elgible target nodes, per package.